sysgears/selenium-automation-bundle/docs/fundamentals/UI Testing/UI Testing Concept.md

 fine before you create any baseline screenshots.

 The _actual_ screenshots are created each time you run the UI tests.
-If there are failed tests, then the _actual_ screenshots are taken and stored to the project.
-And if you run the UI tests in [baseline mode], then the actual screenshots are saved as baseline.
+If there are failed tests, then the _actual_ screenshots will be stored in the project.
+And if you run the UI tests in [baseline mode], then the actual screenshots are saved as _baseline_.

 The _difference_ screenshots are only created when the tests failed. aShot creates diff screenshots by comparing the _baseline_ and _actual_ screenshots and marking any differences.